HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 ### What are some interesting research directions?

 I have a large number of possible directions that my work on Hypothesis could be taken.

-Probably a far larger amount than I can practically ever work on, so a large part of any PhD would be prioritising.
+None of these are *necessarily* a thing that would be the focus of a PhD - in doing a PhD I would almost certainly focus on a more specific research question that might include some or all of them.
+These are just areas that I am interested of exploring which I think might form an interesting starting point, and whatever focus I actually end up with will likely be more carefully tailored in discussion with my potential supervisors.

+One thing that's also worth considering: Most of these research directions are ones that would result in improvements to Hypothesis without changing its public interface.
+This results in a great practical advantage to performing the research because of the relatively large (and ever-growing) corpus of open source projects which are already using Hypothesis - many of these changes could at least partly be validated by just running peoples' existing tests and seeing if any new and interesting bugs are found!

-The following are what I think of as the four most interesting directions to go next:
+Without further ado, here are some of what I think are the most interesting directions to go next.

 #### More structured byte streams